Jcardas/1800_202430_BBY17/README.md

 ## 6. Features for Future
 What we'd like to build in the future:
-* ...
-* ...
-* ...
+* When you click on the listing instead of going to a new page blur the background and have the listing pop up as a card
+* Create more options for different seed types and maybe misc items(honey, jam, wool, etc)
+* Hosting the server on nodejs

 ## 7. Contents of Folder
 Content of the project folder:

 ```
  Top level of project folder:
+├── assets              # All selfmade images, online images, and icons
-├── .gitignore               # Git ignore file
+├── scripts             # Folder for all javascript
-├── index.html               # landing HTML file, this is what users see when you come to url
-└── README.md
+└── skeleton            # Folder for header and footer
+└──styles               # Folder for css

 It has the following subfolders and files:
-├── .git                     # Folder for git repo
+├── assets                   # Folder for images
+    /corn.jpg
+    /leaf.svg
-├── images                   # Folder for images
+    /favicon.ico             # Favi icon for website
-    /blah.jpg                # Acknowledge source
+    /...
 ├── scripts                  # Folder for scripts
-    /blah.js                 #
+    /account.js              # js files
+    /firebase.js
+    /header.js
+    /...
+├── skeleton                 # Folder for header and footer
+    /footer.html
+    /header_after_login.html
+    /header_before_login.html
 ├── styles                   # Folder for styles
+    /dark_mode.css           # Styling for darkmode
-    /blah.css                #
+    /style.css               # Regular styling
+├── .gitignore
+├── *.html                   # All html pages on the website